cjrh/sembra/README.md

   </tr>
 </table>

-For comparison, here you can compare the seam-carving enlargement versus what you get from a typical image resize:
+While there is clearly some distortion, there is also excellent preservation of some of the more detailed parts of the image.
+This is what seam carving gives you.
+You can see this by comparing the seam-carving enlargement versus what you get from a typical image resize (resampling) in an image editor:

 <table>
   <tr>